jdc20181/BeffsBrowser/README.md

 *Update Delay!*

+Next update will be around in Febuary!
+This will give me extra time to add finishing touches and get features rolling!
+Thanks for using BeffsBrowser

 Due to the holidays and the excitement of the new SpeedTest android app, I haven't had much time to work on BeffsBrowser, I am sorry about that and will get it ready as soon as I can!
 Have a merry Christmas!!